How to Become a River Guide

-After completing and submitting your application, our operations director Tim Gaylord will review it and decide if you are a good candidate to interview.
+After completing and submitting your application, our operations director, Tim Gaylord, will review it and decide if you are a good candidate to interview.
 Putting your best foot forward here is critical.
 Tim is an especially gifted judge of character, and this step in the hiring process is by far the most important.
 Make sure to be professional, prepared, and punctual.
 Remember the traits he used to describe his ideal candidate, and do your best to display those in yourself.

 If your interview goes well and you earn an invitation to training, then congratulations!
 This is when the hard (but fun!) work begins.
 Guides are required to have a wilderness medicine certification, and Holiday offers deeply discounted classes for our in house staff every spring through Wilderness Medical Association at our location in Green River.
 The minimum requirement at Holiday is a Wilderness Advanced First Aid (WAFA), but we also offer Wilderness First Responder (WFR) courses.
 The formal guide training begins immediately after the WAFA and WFR classes have ended.

 The guide training lasts about two weeks and is free of cost to trainees (most companies charge for their guide training).
-It begins with a day at our Green River warehouse where Tim will teach you about our company history, warehouse operations, boat rigging, and general expectations.
+It begins with a day at our Green River warehouse where Tim and senior guides will teach you about our company history, warehouse operations, boat rigging, and general expectations.
 The following day you will head out with veteran Holiday guides on a single day river trip to practice the basics of rowing a boat and learn river vocabulary.
 Next, you will embark on the first of a series of multi-day river trips, where your trainers will do their best to teach you everything you need to know.
 You will practice loading and rowing a boat, setting up camp, preparing meals, tying knots, rescue skills, and more.
 You will experience what it’s like to swim a rapid and right an upside down boat.
-Your trainers will provide knowledge and interpretation of the area’s history, geology, ecology, and more, and will invite you to give an interpretive talk as well as share your own knowledge if any with your trainee peers.
+Your trainers will provide knowledge and interpretation of the area’s history, geology, ecology, and more, and will invite you to give an interpretive talk as well as share your own knowledge with your trainee peers.

 Trying to absorb everything your trainers teach can feel like trying to drink water from a fire hose.
 With so much to learn, it can be easy to get overwhelmed.
-However, we understand that very real dynamic, and as such will manage our expectations of new hires accordingly.
+However, we understand that very real dynamic, and as such, will manage our expectations of new hires accordingly.
 Don’t hesitate to ask questions, be assertive, and absorb as much as you can.
 Showing your willingness and ability to learn is key to your success during training.

 Also pro-tip, even with all this newness, try to be your authentic self.
-We are proud to have a wonderfully inclusive and approachable guide culture; and we recognize the more we can all be honest, ask questions & risk vulnerability, the faster we grow as a fully functional team!
+We are proud to have a wonderfully inclusive and approachable guide culture; and we recognize the more we can all be honest, ask questions, & risk vulnerability, the faster we grow as a fully functional team!